ais-dotnet/Ais.Net.Receiver/README.md

 # Ais.Net.Receiver

-A simple .NET AIS Receiver for capturing the Norwegian Coastal Administration's AIS network data (available under [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0)) and persisting in Microsoft Azure Blob Storage.
+A simple .NET AIS Receiver for capturing the Norwegian Coastal Administration's marine Automatic Identification System (AIS) [AIVDM/AIVDO](https://gpsd.gitlab.io/gpsd/AIVDM.html) NMEA message network data (available under [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0)) and persisting in Microsoft Azure Blob Storage.

+The Norwegian Costal Administration provide a TCP endpoint (`153.44.253.27:5631`) for broadcasting their raw AIS (AIVDM/AIVDO) data, as NMEA sentences.

+## Licenses

+The code for the AIS .NET Receiver is licensed under MIT.
+The Data ingested by the AIS .NET Receiver is licensed under the [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0).

+## Project Sponsor

+This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, and DevOps and Power BI Partner.
+For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).

+If you are interested in the Microsoft Azure Platform, subscribe to our free weekly newsletter [Azure Weekly](https://azureweekly.info).
+If you are interested in Power BI, please subscribe to our free weekly newsletter [Power BI Weekly](https://powerbiweekly.info).

 ## Code of conduct